 Don’t go into these conversations searching for customers.
 Go into them trying to find advisors, helpful knowledge people who are excited about your idea, and customer advisors.
-Keep having these conversations until you stop hearing new stuff/ don’t see any commitment to advance.
+Keep having these conversations until you stop hearing new stuff.

 There are several ways you can initiate a conversation with customers, investors, and advisors.
 These include:

 1. Cold Calls – You may face rejection/ lack of enthusiasm, and unless you are planning to sell your idea via cold calls, the rejection rate is irrelevant.